jacohend/ltd/README.md

 ## Usage

 `lncli` and `tarocli` required for wallet creation and interaction.
+You can download these from the `lnd` and `taro` repositories.

+First run `ltd` in one shell:
 ```bash
 ltd --network=testnet --uipassword=changethis --ip=127.0.0.1 --log_level=debug
 ```

-In another shell, create the wallet:
+Then open another shell and create the wallet with `lncli`:

 ```bash
 # create wallet.
 Be sure to save your passsword and seed phrase!